Link Search Menu Expand Document

 📨 Deliverable 3 - Feature Descriptors (SIFT) [20 pts]

 We provide you with skeleton code for the base class FeatureTracker that provides an abstraction layer for all feature trackers.
-Furthermore, we give you two empty structures for the SIFT and SURF methods that derive from the class FeatureTracker.
+Furthermore, we give you two empty structures for the SIFT and AKAZE methods that derive from the class FeatureTracker.

-Inside the lab5 folder, we provide you with two images ‘box.png’ and ‘box_in_scene.png’ (inside the images folder).
+Inside the lab5 folder, we provide you with two images box.png and box_in_scene.png (inside the images folder).

 We will first ask you to extract keypoints from both images using SIFT.
 For that, we refer you to the skeleton code in the src folder named track_features.cpp.
 Follow the instructions written in the comments; specifically, you will need to complete: